rrojas1819/rr257-IT265/docs/Module-006-Dev-Log.md

 #### Next Steps
 - Tasks or experiments to focus on during the next session.
--  Create the quizlet for the
+-  Create the quizlet for the exam by getting the slides.